-DAY 9 - May 26: Kanawaza (B, L) Breakfast at the hotel.
+DAY 9 - May 18: Kanawaza (B, L) Breakfast at the hotel.

-This morning, visit the pristine Kenroku-en Garden, Japan's most celebrated landscape garden.
+This morning, start with a visit to Omicho Market which is Kanazawa's largest fresh food market since the Edo Period (1603-1868).
+Today, it is a busy and colorful network of covered streets lined by about 200 shops and stalls.
+While most shops specialize in the excellent local seafood and produce, you can also find flowers, clothing, kitchen tools and more on sale.
+Afterwards, visit the pristine Kenroku-en Garden, Japan's most celebrated landscape garden.
 Open to the public since 1874, the name Kenrokuen literally means "Garden of the Six Sublimities", referring to spaciousness, seclusion, artificiality, antiquity, abundant water and broad views, which according to Chinese landscape theory are the six essential attributes that make up a perfect garden.
 A stroll around Kenrokuen will help with understanding this landscape theory as the grounds are teeming with water features, bridges, trees, flowers, stones, viewpoints and hidden nooks to discover.
 The garden offers amazing seasonal views all year round and includes the oldest water fountain in the country as well as a large villa that used to be the retirement home of one of the richest clans in Kanazawa.
 The garden is also home to historic teahouses, a legacy of the importance of tea ceremony in Kanazawa during the Edo period (1603-1867).
 These include Yugao-tei, Kenrokuen's oldest surviving structure, built in 1774.
 Shigure-tei, a more recent addition, was built in 2000 in the style of the garden's original pavilion.
 Adjacent to the garden is Kanazawa Castle, easily accessed through the Ishikawa-mon Gate, a designated Important National Cultural Asset.
 From 1583 to the end of the Edo Period, the castle was the seat of the powerful Maeda Clan, lords of Kaga, a feudal domain ranking second only to the Tokugawa possessions in terms of size and wealth.